CatGallo/CatGallo.github.io/README.md

   </tr>
 </table>

+The fine-tuned model was finally deloyed in a cloud-based environment for real time and batch predictions and a CI/CD pipeline was developed for future model adjustments as a consequence of potential data shifts during production.

 ### AS_Linguist - [Github Link]()

 Adhikari, S., Gallo, C., & Thai, P. (2024, August 12).
 A.S.
 Linguist Final Project [Unpublished manuscript].
 Shiley-Marcos School of Engineering, University of San Diego